Azure/cloud-scale-data-for-devs-guide/docs/get-started-with-java-and-cosmos-db.md

 ## Create a Cosmos DB Core (SQL) API pet supplies demo instance

-In order to set up your Cosmos DB account to work with the demo, you'll need to do the following:
+In order to configure your Cosmos DB account to work with the demo, you'll need to do the following:

-1. Create a Cosmos DB account.
+1. Create a Cosmos DB account

-1. Create a Cosmos DB Core (SQL) API database.
+1. Create a Cosmos DB Core (SQL) API database

-1. Create the pet-supplies container.
+1. Create the pet-supplies container

 These can all be created using the Azure CLI and the Cosmos DB extension.